Asbestos Product Liability Lawsuits

 Distributors and Suppliers

-In one case we worked on, we obtained an affidavit from a delivery driver who confirmed that he made routine deliveries to a particular refinery where our client worked.
+In one case we worked on, we obtained an affidavit from a delivery driver who confirmed that he made routine deliveries of asbestos insulation to a particular refinery where our client worked.

 Direct Employers - Sometimes